-All knives on the market, depending on the shape of the blade, can be divided into different types.
+All knives on the market, depending on the shape of the blade, can be divided into different knife types.
 And although it seems that there are a lot more of them, we will look at the most popular forms of blades.

 Most of these subspecies appeared in different regions in order to become as useful as possible for their owners.
 Some were invented by arms companies, including modern ones.
-Anyway, the difference in shape and thickness determines the purpose of the custom knife.
+Anyway, the difference in shape and thickness determines the purpose of the knife.

 Straight butt knives are the classic type of knives.
 This type of blade is considered one of the most common types of blades.
 In fact, this universal knife cuts and pricks equally well.
 Such blades are quite simple to manufacture.
 The normal blade knife is popular among hunters.
 Due to the rounding of the blade, which increases the length of the cutting edge, it is good to skin and cut meat with such a knife.